arkrow/PyMusicLooper/README.md

  Options
  --verbose      -v    Enables verbose logging output.
- --interactive  -i    Enables interactive mode to manually preview/choose the desired loop point.
+ --interactive  -i    Enables interactive mode to manually preview/choose
+                      the desired loop point.
- --in-samples   -s    Display all loop points in interactive mode in sample points instead of the
+ --in-samples   -s    Display all loop points in interactive mode in sample points
-                      default mm:ss.sss format.
+                      instead of the default mm:ss.sss format.
  --version            Show the version and exit.
  --help               Show this message and exit.

  Commands
- export-loop-points  Export the best discovered or chosen loop points to a text file or to the
+ export-loop-points  Export the best discovered or chosen loop points to a text file
-                     terminal (stdout)
+                     or to the terminal (stdout)
- play                Play an audio file on repeat from the terminal with the best discovered loop
+ play                Play an audio file on repeat from the terminal with the
+                     best discovered loop
-                     points, or a chosen point if interactive mode is active split-audio         Split the input audio into intro, loop and outro sections tag                 Adds metadata tags of loop points to a copy of the input audio file(s)
+                     points, or a chosen point if interactive mode is active play-tagged         Skips loop analysis and reads the loop points directly from the tags present in the file. split-audio         Split the input audio into intro, loop and outro sections tag                 Adds metadata tags of loop points to a copy of the input audio file(s)
 ```

 Note: further help can be found in each subcommand's help message (e.g. `pymusiclooper export-loop-points --help`)